arachnys/cabot/_posts/2014-01-08-quickstart.md

         $ cd cabot

-2. Add your keys for external services to `conf/production.env`:
+2. Add your keys for external services to `conf/production.env` using `production.env.example` as a template:

         $ cp conf/production.env.example conf/production.env